stemey/baucis/README.md

     var schemata = requireindex('./schemata');
     app.rest(schemata);

 Use middleware for security, etc.  Middleware is plain old Connect middleware, so it can be used with pre-existing modules like passport.
+Set the middleware metadata to a function or array of functions.

     Vegetable.metadata({
       singular: 'vegetable',